If you’re anything like me, you’ll love Disney. No matter how old you get there’s something timeless about their best movies.

 Ultimately, though, the Disney Vault is good for you because you can buy a Disney classic at a reasonably low price, and then sell it on at a much higher price.

-Like all investing though, there is some risk.
-VHS and DVD copies of Disney classics that were fetching upwards of £50 (some closer to £100) a few years ago radically devalued when Disney announced a blu-ray and DVD re-release, and are, for now at least, essentially worthless.
+Like all investing, there is some risk.
+VHS and DVD copies of Disney classics that were fetching upwards of £50 (some closer to £100) a few years ago radically devalued when Disney announced a blu-ray and DVD re-release, and are, for now at least, essentially worthless (though not entirely, as this Little Mermaid Platinum Edition DVD is still worth £33.90).

-Firstly it is important to remember that not every Disney film is part of the vault scheme.
+Firstly it’s important to remember that not every Disney film is part of the Vault scheme.

 Later Disney releases like Hercules, Mulan and Brother Bear, for example, don’t operate under this scheme and neither do the more modern Disney films such as Tangled and Frozen.